fabriik/walletkit/README.md

 # Concepts

-WalletKit is crypto-currency agnostic; as such, WalletKit defines a number of concepts that apply across disparte blockchains but also can be extended with blockchain specific data and behaviors.
+WalletKit is crypto-currency agnostic; as such, WalletKit defines a number of concepts that apply across disparate blockchains but also can be extended with blockchain-specific data and behaviors.

 ## Network